tongzhou80/Intel-TSX-test-suite/README.md

 a process referred to as a transactional abort.
 On a transactional abort, the processor will discard all updates performed in the region, restore architectural state to appear as if the optimistic execution never occurred, and resume execution nontransactionally.

+## Transactional Abort

+A primary abort cause is due to conflicting accesses between the transactionally executing logical processor and another logical processor.
+Memory addresses read from within a transactional region constitute the **read-set** of the transactional region and addresses written to within the transactional region constitute the **write-set** of the transactional region.
+Intel TSX maintains the read- and write-sets **at the granularity of a cache line**.
+A conflicting access occurs if another logical processor

+- either reads a location that is part of the transactional region's write-set
+- writes a location that is a part of either the read-set or write-set of the transactional region.

+A conflicting access typically means serialization is indeed required for this code region.

 ## Check Support